Mortgage Rates This Week – August 7, 2025

 Get the latest updates right to your inbox

-Buyer demand remains strong as we enter the summer buying season.
-Fully underwritten pre-approvals are essential to win offers in this competitive market, especially as rates hover near the week’s lows.
+As we enter the summer buying season, demand among home buyers remains high.
+Fully underwritten pre-approvals are crucial for securing offers in this highly competitive market, particularly as interest rates dip.

-To find the most affordable rate, compare different lenders and collaborate with a company that offers transparent mortgage rates and costs online.
-Experienced Mortgage Advisors and Loan Officers can guide you through the current market conditions and chart the most effective course forward.
+To get the best possible rate, it is recommended that you compare lenders and work with a firm that provides transparent mortgage rates and associated costs online.
+At Sammamish Mortgage, knowledgeable and experienced Mortgage Advisors and Loan Officers are available to assist you in navigating the current market landscape and determining the best path ahead.

 Current Mortgage Rates This Week for WA, OR, ID, CA, and CO From Sammamish Mortgage